(originally published on 16.08.2013, reviewed/rewritten on 13.04.2025, tested on Oracle Solaris 11.4 SRU 79)

 root@testbed:~# usermod -P +"httpd edit" junior

-When the user is log into the system and he or she is executing profiles you will see the profile “http edit”.
+When the user is logged into the system and they execute profiles you will see the profile “httpd edit”.

 junior@testbed:~$ profiles